katepz/dive-in/README.md

 ### Accessibility

-Images : will have alt text.
-HAVE NOT BEEN ABLE TO ALT TEXT TO BACKGROUND IMAGES.
+Images : will have alt text. ** I HAVE NOT BEEN ABLE TO ADD ALT TEXT TO BACKGROUND IMAGES**

 Bootstrap code : has built in aria labels.

+Colour palette: Initially I had a logo - see above - and matched the colour scheme to that using the pippete on the colour picker.
+However I have not used the logo as yet on the page so I have chosen a bold palette to match the rainbow theme of the LGBT+++ movement.To contrast text better I toned doen the initial choices of colours and increased the font weight.
+Text colour is black.

 ## Features Implementation
 ### Core Features